saikrn112/workout_tracker/README.md

 # Workout App

-A session-based workout logging system with Google Sheets integration.
+A session-based workout logging system with Google Sheets integration and mobile interface.

 ## Features